benhowell/s3-crewser/README.md

 # s3-crewser
 AWS s3 upload, list and delete helper for clojure web apps

-Small server-side wrapper for amazonica and s3-beam for uploading and deleting files from your clojure(script) web app.
+Small server-side wrapper for amazonica and s3-beam for uploading, listing and deleting files from your clojure(script) web app.

 Requires:
  - https://github.com/martinklepsch/s3-beam